Vaibhavihambire/Vaibhavihambire/README.md

 - 🎓 **Information Technology** Student | **2025 passout**
 - 💡 Developed skills in **Python**, **Machine Learning**, **SQL**
 - 📊 Future **Data Scientist** in the making
-- 🚀 Committed to **academic excellence** and continuous learning
 - 🌐 Open to **collaborations** and **networking** with professionals
-- 🔍 Actively looking for internships and data analytics opportunities

 ---

 ## 🛠️ Tech Skills